rpsychologist/powerlmm/README.md

 -   Unbalanced designs (both unequal cluster sizes, and treatment groups).
 -   Design effect, and estimated type I error when the third-level is ignored.
 -   Fast analytical power calculations for all designs.
+-   Power for small samples sizes using Satterthwaite's degrees of freedom approximation.
--   Explore bias, type 1 error and model misspecification using convenient simulation methods.
+-   Explore bias, Type 1 errors and model misspecification using convenient simulation methods.

 Installation
 ------------